This page details the ways you can export your application for distribution

 Unix

-On Unix systems, it's recommended that you do not enable vendored builds, as the framework may already be installed globally.
+On Unix and macOS systems, it's recommended that you do not enable vendored builds, as the framework may already be installed globally.

 Windows